 Much of the future of missile defense tracking from space will hinge on how the Space Force manages the MDA and SDA spacecraft.
 With the Space Force undertaking many missions, it is possible that missile defense could get sidelined in priority.
-In any case, it is important MDA continue to be the keeper of the requirement for HBTSS sensor technology because that role provides the Director room to manage the larger hypersonic missile defense program.
+In any case, it is important MDA continue to be the keeper of the requirement for the HBTSS sensor technology because that role provides the Director room to manage the larger hypersonic missile defense program.
 Another way to view this is that Space Force has the space enterprise, which includes HBTSS, and MDA has the missile defense enterprise, which also includes HBTSS.
 If the country is to have a successful hypersonic missile defense capability, both organizations need to work together.
-To that end, in early 2022, a governance concept requirements, which adds not only to the cost of the satellite but also to the length of time it takes to put it on orbit, making the development and procurement of the satellite unaffordable.
-The lower the satellite cost, the simpler and more stable the requirement, the easier it will be to get through the development cycle and place it on orbit.
+To that end, in early 2022, a governance concept of a Combined Program Office among SSC, SDA, and MDA

+One of the problems in the past has been one of mission creep, where the developer is told Pentagon stakeholders to keep adding in requirements, which adds not only to the cost of the satellite but also to the length of time it takes to put it on orbit, making the development and procurement of the satellite unaffordable.
+The lower the satellite cost, the simpler and more stable the requirement, the easier it will be to get through the development cycle and place it on orbit. emerged that will enable coordinated capability development across the mission areas.
+This office is intended to deliver integrated sensor-to-shooter capabilities that meet requirements in strategic missile warning, missile tracking, and missile defense.